 COVID-19 Safety Procedures:

 - Tickets must be reserved online in advance for both member and general admission tickets.
 No tickets will be sold on site.
 For the safety of our guests and staff we are limiting the capacity per time slot.
-Please call 215-733-0390 ext.
-115 if you have issues purchasing tickets online.
+Every visitor, including all children, must have a ticket reserved.
+Please call 215-733-0390 if you have issues purchasing tickets online.

 - Masks must be worn by everyone over the age of 5 who enters PMG.
 Masks must be properly worn over the nose and mouth both outside in the Gardens and inside the galleries and lobby.